Rexe0/BetterSurvival/README.md

 **Villagers:**
 - Villagers will no longer grant huge discounts to players that have cured them.
 They can still grant small discounts from curing that will eventually spread to other villagers that they talk to.
 (This prevents trades that are far too cheap and also encourages the completion of raids)
-- Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h) or a Metal Detector (Detects any ores under you when held)
+- Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h), Metal Detector (Detects any ores a few blocks under you when held) or a Fish Codex (see Fishing section)

 **Minecarts:**
 - Minecarts can now be linked together using by Sneak + Right Clicking on them with chains.
 The first minecart clicked will pull the second one that was clicked.